Healthy Homes Assessment ?t?ne

 What We Do

-As building inspectors we are experts in all components of professional house Inspections.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors we take on all components involved in expert home inspects.
+We are there to make sure you make the right decision when buying your next home.

-We are specialised in a range of services to ensure that you are completely aware of the state of any property you could be contemplating buying or selling as well as additional solutions.
+We specialise in a variety of solutions to make sure you are completely informed of the condition of any property you may be contemplating buying or selling as well as additional solutions.

-With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the Report, you are able to actually see any problems that might be found.
-Through our detailed report, it’s easy to understand why we receive so many referrals from clients our services to their family and friends.
+Our systematic method of conducting your house inspection and the most up-to-date software technology that incorporates digital images into your reports, you are able to actually see any problems that might be identified.
+Through our comprehensive reporting it’s easy to understand why we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports